 As for Martin's paintings, part of his popular appeal stemmed from developments in — and his mastery of — mezzotint engravings.
 Those who couldn't easily see his original paintings in London had access to affordable prints.
 The engravings provided a good source of income until his works were pirated.
 Solid copyright laws were not yet in place to protect artists like Martin.
 Toward the end of his life, failing eyesight prevented him from continuing his engraving work.

 Nineteenth-century paleontologists weren't stupid.
 They knew how to capitalize on fame, even someone else's.
-The result was that John Martin, who in the 1820s devoted his work to a literal interpretation of the Bible, forged into deep time in the 1830s.
-He illustrated the frontispieces for a variety of popular publications, by George Richardson, Thomas Hawkins and (as shown on this page) Gideon Mantell.
+The result was that John Martin, who became a celebrity for his illustrations of biblical scenes, forged into deep time in the 1830s.
+He illustrated the frontispieces for a variety of popular publications, by Gideon Mantell (as shown on this page), George Richardson and Thomas Hawkins.
 Martin brought the same apocalyptic mood to dinosaur pictures as he did to everything else.
 The results were dragon-like dinosaurs with bulging eyes and contorted necks, doing perpetual battle with each other.
-The same characteristics of Martin's work that made him a sought-after illustrator for books written for the public made other scientists wary of him.
-When writing academic papers for each other, many scientists chose more restrained, accurate illustrators who would produce more realistic depictions.
-But crowds still got goose bumps from pictures by Martin.
+They were also gnawing on each other, an ironic move for herbivores, but more entertaining than eating plants.
+Martin's style was especially well suited to the melodramatic prose of the eccentric fossil collector Thomas Hawkins; whether showing people or dinosaurs, pretty much every scene Martin painted happened at night.